GridGain-Demos/ignite-learning-by-examples/template/README.md

 ## Example 3: Updating Records with Distributed ACID Transactions

 With Apache Ignite distributed transactions you can modify records of different caches/tables and cluster nodes atomically.

 Open `AppTemplate2Transactions` source code template that demonstrates how to use the transactional APIs if you need to update a population of two or more Cities atomically.
 Search for `DEMO_TODO` tags in the source code to finish building the application and resolve all possible exceptions the application can generate when you start it incomplete.

+## Example 4: Calculating Average Population with Compute APIs

+Ignite compute APIs allow us creating custom Java tasks and execute them on server nodes.
+Depending on the application logic complexity, this minimizes or fully eliminates data movement over the network and, thus, can improve performance greatly.

+Open `AppTemplate3Compute` source code template that calculates an average population across all the cities of a specific country.
+The application does this by running a compute task on a server node that keeps all the cities of a country.
+Search for `DEMO_TODO` tags in the source code to finish building the application and resolve all possible exceptions the application can generate when you start it incomplete.